 Pupils felt more confident about their ability to learn when they understood how assessment could help them make progress.
 Where the purposes of assessment were not clear, tests just made pupils more conscious of what they could not do than what they could do.

 Receiving praise from teachers and parents improved pupils' self-esteem and their willingness to work hard, but the way in which praise and rewards were given was important.
 Young pupils seemed happy to receive merits or reward stickers in class or during assemblies, but secondary students often found public rewards embarrassing.
 Pupils of all ages appreciated letters of congratulation sent home to their parents, positive comments written on their work and praise and encouragement in annual reports.

-You might wish to read a case study (click to case study 1 p 10) of how a teacher improved the confidence of Year 6 pupils in spelling.
+Case study 1 (page 33) shows how a teacher improved the confidence of Year 6 pupils in spelling.

 Research shows that the most helpful forms of praise celebrated students' efforts and strategies, rather than personal attributes, such as their 'ability'.
 A number of key studies proposed that person praise, that appreciated work only as a reflection of some ability, ignored the true merit of what had been accomplished.
-This work suggested, for example, it would be better to:
+This work suggested, for example, it would be better to praise:

-- praise a lovely picture by discussing the choice of colours or formation of textures and images - praise a good story by discussing how the student made decisions about the plot and how they came up with interesting characters, and - praise the solution to a maths problem by asking what strategies the student used and admiring the concentration that went into the problem solving.
+- a lovely picture by discussing the choice of colours or formation of textures and images; - a good story by discussing how the student made decisions about the plot and how they came up with interesting characters; and - the solution to a maths problem by asking what strategies the student used and admiring the concentration that went into the problem solving.

-The evidence seems clear that if you demonstrate your own belief in your pupils and encourage them to do their best, this will boost your pupils' self-confidence and self-esteem.
+The evidence seems clear: if you demonstrate your own belief in your pupils and encourage them to do their best, this will boost your pupils' self-confidence and self-esteem.
 Confidence seems to be catching.

-You might wish to read a case study (click to case study 2 p 11) which explored the impacts of different kinds of praise.
+Case study 2 (page 35) explores the impacts of different kinds of praise.

-The evidence on this page is rooted in numerous RfTs and their linked case studies, but especially in the following RfTs:
+See numerous RfTs and their linked case studies, but especially in the following RfTs.

-Consulting pupils about teaching and learning Raising standards through classroom assessment Effective literacy teaching in the first years of school Promoting students' persistence in meeting challenges Learning how to learn through assessment for learning
+- Consulting pupils about teaching and learning - Raising standards through classroom assessment - Effective literacy teaching in the first years of school - Promoting students' persistence in meeting challenges - Learning how to learn through assessment for learning